apache/fineract/README.md

 Version
 ==========

 The mifosx platform is currently still in BETA.
-That means its likely that there will be changes to the Public API so any use or development against is at your own risk.
+That means its likely that there will be changes to the Platform API so any use or development against is at your own risk.

 Latest release: